This presentation works best in landscape mode.

 |---|---|---|

-The most strategically important T → D trajectory of 2026.
+The most strategic T → D trajectory of 2026.
+Two sides: payments protects the online core, fiscal is table stakes in BR.

 BR-first with Stone.
 AR + MX as intent, no provider yet.